 We bought the green print over the radiator from little ox, it coordinates nicely with the walls!
 Annoyingly, I can’t remember the names of the artist.
 The print over the chest of drawers we got at the art college degree show and had to have a frame made for cos it’s such unusual dimensions.
 It’s a linocut by Caroline Halliwell.
 The thing with the postcards in I’ve had since I was an undergrad, and the shop dummy was a present.

 Most of the furniture is old, the white wardrobe (not shown), white bedside table, dirty washing bin and chest of drawers we bought for our first flat, they’re just ikea, though Dave added the wooden top to the latter because the paint on the original one had chipped and gone into bubbles from having water spilled on it too many times.
 The brown wardrobe was actually left behind by the previous owners of our first flat and the orange 1960s chair is we bought back in 2009 (more here).
 The wooden bedside cabinet Dave got for £12 in a charity shop, he’s convinced it’s Art Deco (I think it’s 70s).
 It’s only half sanded so far.
+We have had problems with air conditioning for many times so I did some research on Choosing a Good Air Conditioning Company and found one that have long history and happy customers.

 The only new piece of furniture is the bed, which was the last addition to this room.
 It’s Ercol, new, and it took forever to arrive!
 It said 6 to 8 weeks on the website when we ordered it, which in the end was about 4 months!
 I was on the phone to the company we bought it through weekly at the end, though it really wasn’t their fault, it’s actually Ercol themselves who were making them far too slowly.
 But now it’s here, it’s all good!
 We went for king size, which made a big difference when Milo was sleeping with us.
 We kept the bedding double size though as it seemed a waste of both money and resources to buy a load of new stuff.
 I can’t say I have ever thought that I’ve wanted a bigger duvet!